Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Is Rosetta Stone Korean worth it?

 Yes, after testing out the Rosetta Stone Korean program, our team believes it is worth the money.
-It is an immersive, visually-appealing way of learning the basics of the Korean language.
+It is an immersive, visually-appealing way to learn the basics of the Korean language.